35. Open-shell Mg⁺• in a periodic box — UHF GDF + Makov-Payne¶

 What this tells you¶

-run_uhf_periodic_gamma_gdf+run_uks_periodic_gamma_gdfcover the open-shell-Γ paths.
-Multi-k UHF/UKS is queued for v0.x.x.Charged periodic systems need the Makov-Payne correction.
+run_pbc_bipole_uhfandrun_pbc_bipole_ukscover the open-shell-Γ paths via the CRYSTAL-style BIPOLE Fock build.
+Multi-k UHF / UKS is paired with the periodic GDF parity work (the in-progress flagship — see the roadmap).Charged periodic systems need the Makov-Payne correction.
 The “raw” periodic energy includes the spurious self-interaction with the periodic images of the same charge; subtracting the leading 1/L term recovers the isolated-cation energy.

 The molecular limit is reachable.
 With a big enough vacuum cell + Makov-Payne, the periodic UHF + the molecular UHF agree to µHa.
 This is the regression test the v0.8.0 open-shell-GDF chip was validated against.